Preparing a room for plaster removal

 If you’re unsure, it’s possible to buy or rent a scanner for electric wires.

 Water pipes can be a sneaky little thing in old houses.
-Some renovations were made, shortcuts were taken or something else happened.
+Some renovations were made, shortcuts were taken, or something else happened.

 There are water pipe detectors on the market if you suspect there might be a waterpipe on the structure.
+It’s essential to be cautious and assess the risk properly, as damaging a water pipe can lead to costly repairs and significant disruptions.

-Protect the floors
+Protect the Floors

 If you have carpeting you want to keep, I recommend covering the floors with a thick canvas tarp.
 If the floors are made of hardwood or tile, thick cardboard or a thick piece of used carpeting will protect the finish and prevent deep gouges from falling plaster.